wtrsltnk/lazy-audio/README.md

 * Create a build directory at the root of this repo
 * Open a commandline window from this directory with CMake and a compiler supported by CMake in its path
 * Generate the build files with CMake:
-    * cmake -G "MinGW Makefiles" ..\oscillator
+    * cmake -G "MinGW Makefiles" ..\square-wave-oscillator
 * Build the project with CMake again:
     * cmake --build .